eriklindernoren/PyTorch-YOLOv3/README.md

 ```

 ##### Classes
-Add class names to `data/custom/classes.names`, ordered as one class name per row.
+Add dataset class names to `data/custom/classes.names`.
+This file should have one row per class name.

 ##### Image Folder
 Move images to `data/custom/images/`